flowplayer/api-docs/source/includes/_livestreams.md

 description     | `optional` The livestreams description, can be displayed in the player. starttime | The starttime for the livestream formatted in `yyyy-MM-dd'T'HH:mm:ssZ`.
 Before the starttime the livestream will not be publically visible in the player. stoptime | The stoptime for the livestream formatted in `yyyy-MM-dd'T'HH:mm:ssZ`.
 This do not have any effect for the playback in the player and the player will not stop an ongoing livestream although the stoptime has passed. category_id        | `optional` The livestreams category.
-If not provided the Sites default category will be used. user_id        | `optional` Id for the creator of the livestream noads        | `optional` If true no ads will be displayed during this livestream. published    | `optional` If true this livestream will be available for listings in the public API and also as related.
+If not provided the Workspaces default category will be used. user_id        | `optional` Id for the creator of the livestream noads        | `optional` If true no ads will be displayed during this livestream. published    | `optional` If true this livestream will be available for listings in the public API and also as related.
 Default value is `false`.